 Protein – we need it, and we want it.
 Amping up the protein content of plant-based products is a common struggle for the food industry: how to ensure the availability and digestibility of plant-based protein?
-Despite the limitations, Apetit’s BlackGrain ingredient makes the most out of rapeseed without compromising nutritional value or taste.
+Despite the limitations, BlackGrain from Yellow Fields® rapeseed ingredients make the most out of rapeseed without compromising nutritional value or taste.

 We all need protein to help our bodies to repair cells and make new ones.
 However, chances are you’re overemphasizing its volume on your plate.